seangildea/SDSRemoteDisplay/README.md

 Should work on any Android phone or tablet with Android version 7 or later, although no guarantees.

+USB Connection:
 Connect a USB cable directly between the phone and the scanner using the same scanner's USB port that Uniden's Sentinel program uses.
 You may want to use a OTG (on the go) USB cable which will allow you to charge the phone while in use, especially if you connect to an SDS100 which seems to pull power from the phone at a higher rate.

 Run the app before connecting the USB cable or disconnect and reconnect after the app is started for the phone to discover the scanner connection.

+Wifi Connection:
+Enter the IP address (IPv4) of the scanner in the text entry field and click connect for a network connected scanner only

 When in vertical display, touching the text of the system, department, or channel will hold the scanner on the selected item.
 The color will invert to indicate the state (there may be a short delay before the app gets the hold state from the scanner).
 To resume scanning touch the text again to release the hold.

-No network connection is required or used.

 # How to sideload apps